 Disability freezes are also allowed, but must be reapplied for annually.

-You must go the assessor’s office in person with the following documentation:
+You must go to the assessor’s office in person with the following documentation:

-- Proof of ownership (act of sale or warranty deed)
+Proof of ownership (the act of sale or warranty deed)

-- A valid Louisiana ID or driver’s licence with the corresponding property address
+A valid Louisiana ID or driver’s license with the corresponding property address